Belle Isle, Richmond - Things to Do at Belle Isle

 James River Rapids Views

-Multiple vantage points offer spectacular views of the Class III and IV rapids, especially impressive during higher water levels in spring and fall
+Multiple vantage points offer spectacular views of the Class III and IV rapids, impressive during higher water levels in spring and fall

 Richmond Skyline Overlooks